-- 6. Be CAREFUL not to spill the red liquid, IT IS POISONOUS!! - 7.
+- 6. Be CAREFUL not to spill the clear liquid, IT IS POISONOUS!! - 7.
 Make sure there is nothing else is in the collection container (no toilet paper, etc.). - 8.
 Tightly close the container with the lid.
 Ensure that the lid is on properly to avoid leakage of the specimen. - 9.
-From the same stool specimen, add stool to the second collection container (white lid) using the spoon attached to the lid of the stool jar.
-Take from parts of the stool that look bloody, slimy or watery.
-Please do not overfill. - 10.
-Put the 2 containers in the plastic bag and seal the bag. - 11.
-Wash your hands with soap and water. - 12.
-Bring the specimens (2 labelled containers) and Requisition as soon as possible (on the same day of collection) to the Laboratory (or community Health Center).
+Put the container in the plastic bag and seal the bag. - 10.
+Wash your hands with soap and water. - 11.
+Bring the labelled specimen and Requisition as soon as possible (on the same day of collection) to the Laboratory (or community Health Center).

-N. Stool Collection (for C.difficle)
+O. Stool Collection (for C.difficile)